Kiowa Tribe of Oklahoma v. Manufacturing Technologies, Inc.

 Kiowa Tribe v.
-Manufacturing Technologies, 523 U.S. 751 (1998), was a case in which the Supreme Court of the United States held that an Indian Nation were entitled to sovereign immunity from contract lawsuits, whether made on or off reservation, or involving governmental or commercial activities.
+Manufacturing Technologies, 523 U.S. 751 (1998), was a case in which the Supreme Court of the United States held that an Native Nation is entitled to sovereign immunity from contract lawsuits, whether made on or off reservation, or involving governmental or commercial activities.

 Background

 The Kiowa Tribe of Oklahoma entered into an agreement in 1990 to pay $285,000 for stock.
 The agreement indicates that it was signed on tribal land, but Manufacturing Technologies stated that it was executed in Oklahoma City on non-tribal land.
 The tribe defaulted and Manufacturing Technologies sued in state court.
 The trial court denied the tribe's motion for summary judgment based on tribal sovereignty.
 The tribe then appealed to the Oklahoma Court of Civil Appeals which affirmed the trial court's decision.
 The Oklahoma Supreme Court denied the tribe's request of review.
 The U.S. Supreme Court then granted certiorari to hear the case.